Digital-Satellite-Club/PacSatAFSKBoard/BoardInfo.md

 * Inductors in the PA output filter are *not* changed yet.

+* The PA on this board is not working very well.
+It's drawing 500ma quiescent, like board 6 is, and it starts oscillating if you put too much power into it.
+It may be that the Iref changes are botched

+* C124 and L30 are currently removed for a test.

 ### Fixed

 * The RF power output switch U33 appears to always be connected from